karabaja4/minirc-ng/README.md

 # minirc-ng

-An init system based on busybox.
+An init system based on Busybox.

 Forked from [minirc](https://github.com/hut/minirc), please checkout the README of the original project.